 Instead, we trod the path of being at home anywhere in the world.
 We have friends scattered around the globe and I know my teens could happily live in half a dozen countries and have some connections and contacts in them as well as the ability to just get on with life in what many would see as foreign cultures.

 The older child went on many an adventure in his teenage years, mostly with just one parent and without his brother.
-Splitting the family like this was good for everyone and there was a lot of personal growth as brother’s stepped out from each other’s shadows.
+Splitting the family like this was good for everyone and there was a lot of personal growth as brothers stepped out from each other’s shadows.